Mobile Game Ad Mediation Platforms

 And so on.
 If the offer is accepted, the waterfall has a winner.

-Bidding is essentially an auction whereby the mediation platform asks all involved ad networks how much they are willing to pay for a specific impression at that moment.
-The ad networks then answer with offers and from there, the ad mediation platform will pick the highest offer.
+Bidding is essentially an auction whereby the mediation platform asks all ad networks involved how much they’re willing to pay for a specific impression at that moment.
+The ad networks then answer with offers, and from there the ad mediation platform will pick the highest offer.

-Both types of ad mediation increase competition for ad impressions and therefore, increase revenue for your mobile game.
+Both types of ad mediation increase competition for ad impressions, therefore increasing revenue for your mobile game.
 Why?
 Because the ad mediation platform maximizes the revenue of each ad impression to the ad network.

 The difference between waterfall and bidding mediation is the time it takes a waterfall setup to make multiple ‘calls’ back and forth between mediation platforms and ad networks.